codedellemc/training/lab3-create-a-swarm-cluster/README.md

 Save that Token/Unique ID on the last line. (ie. `f29ab346337368c83f4087d21900b75d`).

-This token is used by Swarm to register with the Docker Registry, which will operate as our service discovery service.
+This token is used by Swarm to register with the Docker Hub, which will operate as our service discovery service.
 It's possible to provide other Service Discovery services.

 ## Configure Swarm Agents

-## Creating more hosts

-Swarm is used to cluster hosts together, so to test Swarm we are going to need more hosts host.
+Swarm is used to cluster hosts together, so to test Swarm we are going to need more hosts.

 Docker Machine makes it trivial to create more hosts in our Swarm: